The migrant files

 Deportations

-The largest cost associated with the politics of 'Fortress Europe' had never been assessed: since 2000, all 28 EU member states as well as Norway, Switzerland and Iceland deported or returned more than 3.2 million persons at a cost of at least 12.6 billion Euro.
-Research by The Migrants Files comes to the conclusion that European countries spent on average 4000 Euro to deport one person, half of these costs in transport.
-Altogether, the cost of deportations in Europe is close to a billion Euro per year.
+The largest cost associated with the 'Fortress Europe' politics had never been assessed.
+Since 2000, all 28 EU member states, as well as Norway, Switzerland and Iceland, have deported or returned more than 3.2 million people, at a cost of at least €12.6 billion.
+Research by The Migrants Files concludes that European countries spent an average of €4,000 to deport one person, with transport accounting for half of these costs.
+Overall, the cost of deportations in Europe is approaching one billion euros per year.

 All data on deportations is available here.